Al Maktoum Airport Live Arrivals

 Al Maktoum Airport Arrivals Information

 Dubai Al Maktoum Airport (DWC) opened its doors to passengers in 2013 and is currently under construction for one of the biggest airport expansions the world has ever seen.
-At the moment, the airport is operating with one terminal, serving mostly low-cost carrier airlines, operating as a support for Dubai International Airport.
-Arrivals at Al Maktoum Airport for all flights is on Level 1, so keeping an eye on your flight’s landing time is important.
-For live flight information, you can use our Al Maktoum Arrivals Tracker above.
+At the moment, the airport operates with one terminal, serving mostly low-cost carrier airlines, and is operating as a support for Dubai International Airport.

 Arriving at Al Maktoum Airport

 Once you have disembarked the plane, you will begin to see signs for “Passport Control” and “Arrivals”.
-Follow these signs to the Passport Control hall, where you will see three different queues: Nationals, EU Citizens and Foreign Visitors.
+Follow these signs to the Passport Control area, where you will see three different queues: Nationals, EU Citizens and Foreign Visitors.
 Choose the queue that applies to you and then present the border control agent with your passport and any necessary documentation.
 Proof of return flight may be needed for foreign visitors.

 Once you’re through passport control, you can move on to the baggage claim area.
 Here, you will see big screens showing which carousel your flight will be using to present your luggage.
 If you’re only traveling with carry-on luggage, you can bypass this step and head straight through to customs.